bensonirah/alf/README.md

 # alf
-A Cli app to read bible by in terminal
+A Cli app to read bible in terminal